History of NYOS

 21 January 2022

-NYOS Launch Ambassador Programme.
+NYOS launched an Ambassador Programme.
 Many young people face challenges while trying to build a career in the music industry, and the need for paid work experience and training opportunities is key.
-That’s why we created 18 Ambassador roles to provide a structured programme of training and work experience suitable for young people aged up to, and including, 25 years old.
-Find out more here
+NYOS created 18 Ambassador roles to provide a structured programme of training and work experience suitable for young people aged up to, and including, 25 years old.

 20 July 2022

-NYOS launch the soundings consultation process with the aim of developing a new strategy to build on its 40-year legacy of youth music delivery.
+Watch: NYOS launched the Soundings consultation process with the aim of developing a new strategy to build on its 40-year legacy of youth music delivery.

 Taking feedback from a wide variety of experiences including young musicians, parents, former NYOS members, music teachers, partner organisations and audience members, as well as those who aren’t involved with NYOS.